FolkerKinzel/CsvTools/README.md

                 {
                     if (obj is DataRow dataRow)
                     {
-                        // The properties of the CsvRecordWrapper match the columns of
+                        // The properties of the CsvRecordWrapper match the columns
-                        // the DataTable in data type and order (but not the columns of the CSV-file). for (int i = 0; i < wrapper.Count; i++) {
+                        // of the DataTable in data type and order (but not the
+                        // columns of the CSV file).
+                        for (int i = 0; i < wrapper.Count; i++)
+                        {
                             wrapper[i] = dataRow[i];